andreileonte1981/plain-flags/README.md

 The components have launch configurations included for **Visual Studio Code**.
 If you use it as your IDE, you can use those configurations.
 See the **launch.json** files under the respective **.vscode** folders.
 To debug each component, open it in a separate Visual Studio code window.

 By default, the dashboard web app is available at http://localhost:5173/flags when all components are running.

+## Contributions

+I welcome feature requests and bug reports in the issues section of the github repository.
+Thank you!